AndrewSamaha/WSBAnalysis/README.md

 ```

 # The authors
-A total of ---------------------------------------------------------------------------NameError                                 Traceback (most recent call last)<ipython-input-1-dba0c109cd80> in <module>
-----> 1 (num, b, c) = groupbyauthor()
-      2 print(num)
-NameError: name 'groupbyauthor' is not defined submission authors are represented in the data.
+A total of 1631 submission authors are represented in the data.
 The plot below shows a histogram of the authors ranked from most to lease posts.
 Note the vast majority of posters only posted once during the time period.
 Conversely, a minority of posters contributed 6 or more posts.
 ![Figure 1](figures/pda_numposts.png)
 ![Figure 2](figures/pda_numposts_hist.png)
 ![Figure 3](figures/pda_biggestposters.png)